coconut custard with chocolate popcorn & almonds

 Whisk the remaining coconut cream into the egg and sugar mix until smooth.
 Return this mixture to the pan and place over a low heat, cooking and stirring until thick enough to coat the back of a spoon.
 Take off heat and stir the gelatin coconut cream into the custard.
 Mix in the reduced rum and pass through a sieve into a clean bowl, then set aside to cool.

-To make the popcorn, place a pan (with a lid) over a medium heat and add the oil.
+Place a pan (with a lid) over a medium heat and add the oil.
 When the oil is hot, add the popcorn kernels and replace the lid.

 Keep shaking the pan over the heat until there is no more popping.
 Spread the cooked popcorn out onto a tray, discarding any un-popped kernels.